 This PID will operate from just about any voltage source, download the manual below.

-A type K Thermocouple (click on the image to go to Omega.com)
+A type K Thermocouple (click on the image to go to the item on Omega.com)

 An old electric cord of some type...anything from 18 gauge wire or larger will do.